 Which brings us to…

-The greatest hypergrace preacher of all
+The most famous hypergrace preacher

 Jesus was a walking, talking testimony of the radical grace of God.
 He loved the unlovable.
 He forgave his killers.
 He bore your sin.